Solon-Archon/BFP/README.md

 YY represents a proposal number.
 The proposal number is an ID that represents a specific proposal in a batch of proposals.
 When YY = 0 then the miner is signalling that they do not support any proposal.

-A signalling period is used for miners to signal their support for a proposal.

 &nbsp;

 ### 4.3.
 Voting Terms